microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `headerCellItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating header cells by iterating over data.
 The default template uses `fast-data-grid-cell`, this is where authors can change that.

+*Functions:*
+- `toggleSelected(detail: DataGridSelectionChangedDetail):`
+Attempts to set the selected state of the row.
+The detail object has the following properties:

+    // the new selected value
+    newValue: boolean;

+    // if the shiftKey is pressed
+    shiftKey: boolean;

+    // if the control key is pressed
+    ctrlKey: boolean;

 *Slots:*
 - `default`